 The Uncanny X-Men in Marvel Crisis Protocol

-The X-Men started out with a small roster but with the addition of Cable and Domino and the future promise of Jean Grey and Colossus they are ramping up.
+The X-Men started out with a small roster but received a large infusion of characters in early 2022.
 They were also one of the first affiliations with two different leaders, although one is very clearly superior to the other.
 At present you’ll probably be taking a fair number of characters from out of affiliation to beef up your roster.
 Especially since the characters in affiliation aren’t exactly great.

 Let’s get the bad one out of the way.
 Cyclops lets allies within Range 3 pay the Power costs for a characters’ attacks, down to a minimum of 1.
 This can be useful if you have someone with really high cost attacks like Cable or Iron Fist but you’re not actually reducing the cost, just spreading it around.
 And it’s only usable on attacks, not superpowers.
 It’s just underwhelming compared to a lot of other affiliations’ leadership abilities, or even the other choice within X-Men.
 Grade: C+